EladioAMendez/visions_align/research/landing_page_copy.md

 **Headline:** Stop Hitting the Study Wall.
 Start Teaching.

-**Subtext:** That knot of anxiety?
-The endless rereading?
-Sage, your AI study partner from TeachingDream.com, dissolves it all by familiarizing you with question types and walking you through content conversationally.
-Get certified.
-Confidently.
-Your dream classroom awaits.
+**Subtext:** <Highlight>Don't let one exam stand between you and your dream.</Highlight> Sage, your AI study partner who dissolves anxiety, clarifies concepts, and builds your confidence.
+Get certified. <Accent>Your dream classroom awaits.</Accent>

 **Imagery:** A vibrant, calming image of Jessica Miller (our avatar) with a serene expression, confidently interacting with a tablet or phone displaying a clean, conversational AI interface.
 The background subtly features elements of a classroom or a graduation cap.
 Microinteraction: The CTA button pulses gently (React Bits `pulse` effect), while Sage's responses in the AI interface appear with a subtle shimmer (MagicUI `shimmer` effect) as if materializing with clarity.